Rumors (Gucci Mane song)

 "Rumors" is a song by American rapper Gucci Mane featuring fellow American rapper Lil Durk.
-It was released through Atlantic and 1017 Records on January 25, 2022 as the lead single from Gucci's upcoming sixteenth studio album.
+It was released through Atlantic and 1017 Records on January 25, 2022 as the lead single to his 2022 deluxe compilation album So Icy Gang: The ReUp.
 The artists wrote the song with producers Tay Keith and DJ Meech.
 Gucci announced the song and its release date with a preview of it and its accompanying music video on January 24, 2022, the day before the song was released, referring to it as "a street smash".
 The two artists have previously collaborated on Gucci's 2014 song, "Wit Us", which is a remix of Durk's 2014 song, "War Wit Us".

 Composition and lyrics

 Lyrically, "Rumors" sees both Mane and Durk dismissing any rumors that have been made against them.
 Mane received attention for dissing Pookie Loc, a friend of American rapper Jeezy.
 Rapper 50 Cent commented about the diss on Instagram.